-There are a number of factors to consider when deciding the best month to visit French Polynesia.
+There are a number of factors to consider when deciding the best time to visit Bora Bora.
 First is the time of year in relation to the weather.
 Then, it would be the seasonal price differences.
 Third, the holiday times and how it affects a vacation in Bora Bora and finally, cultural events.

 The island enjoys a typical tropical climate, the daytime temperature ranges from 30 °C (86 °F) in the warm period to 28 °C (82 °F) in the relatively cool period